-In the U.S., states are responsible for regulating their own adoption laws, meaning West Virginia’s adoption laws may be different from any of the surrounding states.
+In the U.S., states are responsible for regulating their own adoption laws, meaning laws for adoption in West Virginia may be different from any of the surrounding states.
 Families that are adopting across state lines might want to familiarize themselves with the adoption laws in each state to better prepare themselves for the journey ahead.

 Who can Adopt in West Virginia?

 Any married or unmarried person may petition to choose adoption in West Virginia.
 There are currently no West Virginia adoption laws specifying a minimum age to adopt.
 If you are married, you must either adopt jointly or with the consent of your spouse.
 There are no laws restricting same-sex couples from adopting.

 Potential adoptive parents must complete an adoption home study, which includes criminal background checks, interviews, home visits and more.
 They must also have a stable and secure income, be in good health, and have the ability to care for a child.

 In addition to meeting all legal requirements set forth by the state of West Virginia, potential adoptive parents must also meet the requirements set forth by their chosen adoption agency.
 These may include age restrictions, marriage requirements or others.

 Requirements to adopt will vary depending on the type of adoption the prospective parents choose to pursue.

 Who can be Adopted in West Virginia?